daltoniam/UICustomizeKit/README.md

 +	TextView
 +	SwitchView
 +	SliderView
++	Loading/progress dialog (more like UIActivityView)

 ### TODOs: ###
 +	add AlertView
 +	add statusView (statusBar)
 +	port FontAwesome (and add any other great/open source fonts!)
-+	add loading/progress dialog (more like UIActivityView)
 +	add a searchBar view
 +	maybe an actionsheet?
 +	possible port/add DCDataViews? (not sure if that fits in this scope)